-The Internet Assigned Numbers Authority (IANA) is responsible for globally coordinating the IP addressing systems and its role is to allocate IP addresses form the pools of unallocated addresses to the Regional Internet Registries (RIRs) according to their needs.
+The Internet Assigned Numbers Authority (IANA) is responsible for globally coordinating the IP addressing systems.
+One of IANA’s roles is to allocate IP addresses from the pool of unallocated addresses to the Regional Internet Registries (RIRs) according to their needs.